Social Icons

 Directed by Eddie Murphy

-In the 80s Eddie Murphy was walking on air and was making too much money.
-Having his name on a movie was a guaranteed money maker.
-Having him headline your show was also a guaranteed crowd puller.
-So, it is understandable that someone gave him the green light to make this movie, without caring if the movie would make any sense or even matter.
+In the '80s, Eddie Murphy was walking on air and making too much money.
+Having his name on a movie was a guaranteed money-maker.
+Having him headline your show was also a guaranteed crowd-puller.
+So, it’s understandable that someone gave him the green light to make this movie, without caring if it would make any sense or even matter.

-Talk about a boring, long, over-bearing movie whose comedy is missing.
+Talk about a boring, long, overbearing movie with no comedy.
 How anyone could give this movie a good rating is amazing.
-There is nothing funny going on in this movie, the movie just makes a claim that there will be a showdown in the end and when that time came, there was nothing worth showing.
+There’s nothing funny going on in this movie; it just claims there will be a showdown in the end, but when that time came, there was nothing worth showing.

-But neither of them is clairvoyant, a man losing control of himself because of woman like that, I must testify I have seen that happen before.
-But the cop corruption, flipping some of the gangster loyals left to right was not something you would expect and seem to easy.
-The movie did not even make any attempt to make anything complicated at all which further added to the forgetfulness of the entire plot.
+But neither of them is clairvoyant.
+A man losing control of himself because of a woman like that?
+I must testify I’ve seen that happen before.
+But the cop corruption—flipping some of the gangster's loyalists left and right—was not something you'd expect, and it seemed too easy.
+The movie didn’t even try to make anything complicated, which only added to the forgetfulness of the plot.

-Quick (Murphy) was just too slick that it became annoying.
-Sugar (Richard Pryor) was somewhere in this movie, which is sad because he is more seasoned an actor than Murphy by 1989.
-In this movie Pryor plays a character in an un-iconic way that when the movie ends you can’t even remember seeing it.
+Quick (Murphy) was just too slick, to the point it became annoying.
+Sugar (Richard Pryor) was somewhere in this movie, which is sad because he was a more seasoned actor than Murphy by 1989.
+In this movie, Pryor plays a character in such an un-iconic way that when the movie ends, you can’t even remember seeing him.

-Instead, Sugar decided to not just leave Harlem, but to take down Calhoun also.
+Instead, Sugar decided not just to leave Harlem, but to take down Calhoun as well.

 The plan was flimsy and too easy.
 I guess that’s what you get when you have a movie written, directed, and starring Eddie Murphy himself.